OCA-devel/repo-maintainer/README.md

 ## Bootstrap

 You can use the script `scripts/bootstrap_data.py` to generate the conf out of existing repos.
+Run it with `--help` to see the options.

 ## Licenses